BrandonDoesCoding/DuplicateRemover/README.md

 ## About The Project

-This is a basic project where you can have a heads start on your new upcomming discord bot.
+This is a simple line duplicator remover.
+It is not completely finished so be aware.

 # Follow these simple steps to get the simple discord bot up and running: